INTRODUCTION TO VASTU SHASTRA | An Architect Explains

 SAYANA – Furniture

-As these categories suggest, the principles of Vaastu Shastra extend from the macro level to the micro level – site selection, site planning and orientation, zoning and disposition of rooms, proportional relationships between the various parts of buildings, the character of buildings and the minute details like furniture.
+As these categories suggest, the principles of Vaastu Shastra extend from the macro level to the micro level – site selection, site planning and orientation, zoning and disposition of rooms, proportional relationships between the various parts of buildings, the character of buildings and the interior arrangement of furniture.

 WHAT IS VASTU SHASTRA?